niteshch/InterviewBit/Interview-Prep-Notes.md

 	+ Insert `(2*newMin-oldMin)` to stack which will be less than `newMin`.
 When popping the element `e`, if less than `min` then compute the `oldMin = 2*min - e` and return `min`.

 - Windowed Stream of numbers median
 	+ Use max heap to store smaller elements and min heap to store larger elements.
-Keep balancing them when the height of differs by more than 1.
+Keep balancing them when the height of the two differs by more than 1.
 	+ Median = one of the roots of min or max heap depending on size or average of roots in case the size is equal.